Stock Horse Pleasure

 Open and Non Pro complete a traditional working cow horse pattern consisting of boxing, taking the cow down the fence and executing at least one turn in each direction, and then circling the cow in each direction.
 Riders have the option of roping instead of circling the cow.

-Limited, Intermediate, Junior divisions demonstrate their ability to control a cow by boxing on one end, driving the cow to the opposite end and boxing on the opposite end.
+Limited, Intermediate, Junior and Youth divisions demonstrate their ability to control a cow by boxing on one end, driving the cow to the opposite end and boxing on the opposite end.